RAMP-project/ramp-website/applications.markdown

 <p><img src="/assets/ramp_cloud.gif" width="400" align="right" class="pad-top-left"/></p>

-RAMP was initially designed and is still mainly used to simulate electricity (and heat) demand profiles in remote areas at the community scale.
+RAMP's core application is the simulation of electricity (and heat) demand profiles at the neighbourhood-to-town scale.
 This default version of the software is accessible <a href="https://github.com/RAMP-project/RAMP">here</a>.

 <br><br>
 We list below some representative case studies in this field.